 Dr. Justin W. Patchin, Co-Director of the Cyberbullying Research Center

-Dr. Hinduja is an Associate Professor in the School of Criminology and Criminal Justice at Florida Atlantic University.
+Dr. Hinduja is a Professor in the School of Criminology and Criminal Justice at Florida Atlantic University.
 He works nationally and internationally with the private and public sector to reduce online victimization and its real-world consequences.
 His research has been featured in hundreds of print and online articles around the world, as well as on radio and TV.
 He has written three books, with his latest two entitled Cyberbullying Prevention and Response: Expert Perspectives and the award-winning Bullying Beyond the Schoolyard: Preventing and Responding to Cyberbullying (both co-authored with Justin W. Patchin).
 In addition, Dr. Hinduja’s interdisciplinary research is widely published in a number of peer-reviewed academic journals.
 He is a member of the Research Advisory Board for Harvard University’s Internet Safety Task Force, and has given presentations for a range of audiences including Fortune 500 companies, federal law enforcement, school districts, and community organizations.
 He received his Ph.D. and M.S. in Criminal Justice from Michigan State University (focus area: computer crime) and his B.S. in Criminal Justice (minor in legal studies) from the University of Central Florida Honors College.
 At FAU, Dr. Hinduja has won both Researcher of the Year and Teacher of the Year, the two highest honors across the entire university.